Crochet patterns for when you’re on-the-go

 Crocheting on the beach.
 What a dream!

-Last week I talked about portable knitting patterns, this week I turned my focus to crochet projects!
-The ideas are similar, but there are some things that, personally, I find are more fun to crochet.
-You know granny squares are going to be featured in this list!
+I’ve previously talked about portable knitting patterns, and in this post, I turned my focus to crochet projects!
+The ideas are similar, but there are some things that, personally, I find are more fun to crochet - you know granny squares are going to be featured in this list!

-I’ve created an associated crochet project Pinterest board too, for those of us that need lots of beautiful, visual inspiration.
+I’ve created an associated crochet project Pinterest board and Ravelry favourites page too, for those of us that need lots of beautiful, visual inspiration.

 (Please note- any patterns linked to, that are not my own, have not been checked for quality.
 I have selected pins that i like the look of for inspiration, they are not necessarily a personal endorsement of the pattern).